tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM MobileFirst Platform Foundation on IBM Containers

 The IBM MobileFirst Platform Foundation on IBM Containers plug-in includes steps to create database dependencies, build containers, run containers, and deploy artifacts to an IBM MobileFirst Server that is running in a container.
-You can
+You can use IBM UrbanCode Deploy to define a DevOps deployment solution for your MobileFirst Platform Foundation artifacts.
+Using this type of solution, mobile teams can typically respond to feedback faster and have a repeatable process with reduced risk.

 ---